RickyMexx/yocto-gl-vpt/README.md

     const trace::object* object = nullptr;
   };
 ```
 It now contains heterogeneous volume flag for the path trace, a scale for voxels evaluation, the type of event happening and the object to which it refers to retrieve other information.
 The events are divided in ```{EVENT_NULL, EVENT_SCATTER, EVENT_ABSORB}``` and permits us to track the current situation of the rays path.
 The first one stands for the case when a null collision happened and means that a fictitious particle has been hit.
 We remind that in null-scattering algorithms we can see a heterogeneous volume as a mixture of real and fictitious particles and proceed on a path direction if these latter have been hit.
 The second event refers to the scattering case when a real particle has been hit and we have to scatter the ray.
-Finally, *EVENT_ABSORB* is the case when there is an absorption of the ray which leads to its extinction.
+Finally, ```EVENT_ABSORB``` is the case when there is an absorption of the ray which leads to its extinction.

 The structure of the path tracer in ```yocto::pathtrace``` has undergone some changes to deal with the three different volumetric algorithms.
 A parameter ```std::string vpt``` is added to the ```trace_params``` structure in order to know the type of tracing.
 This value is automatically linked with the rendering app.
 The flow of the trace is a little different from Yocto's one because of a different approach used.
 In fact, we compute the weights and the distances of the three volumetric algorithms inside the functions themself instead of taking a step-by-step approach in the main ```pathtrace```.
 The weights are then multiplied by the main weight of the current trace.
 This new approach, which "forecasts" the total interaction in a single function step (that is O(n) with n the number of sampled distances) and which is also recommended by our references, shows a nice speedup on the computation of the paths.
 We also decide to compute the transmittance along the path in a simultaneous way instead of performing another cycle which would lead to O(n<sup>2</sup>).
-This further change scores a remarkable speedup.
+This further change scores a remarkable speedup of about 2x.

 ### Delta Tracking

-The first algorithm, and the classic one if we want to say, we focused on is delta tracking.
+The first algorithm we focus on, and the classic one if we want to say, is delta tracking.

 ### Spectral Tracking